a-hr/lexogen_pipeline/README.md

 2. Select the workflow and click on "Run workflow".
 3. Fill in the parameters on the interface.
 The available parameters are described in the [Available arguments](#available-arguments) section.
 4. Run the workflow.

+## Pipeline output

+The pipeline will generate the following:

+- a directory containing the expression tables both before and after deduplication.
+- a directory containing `seqkit stat` runs after every step of the pipeline.
+- a ``multiqc`` report of the pipeline processes.
+- a performance report of the pipeline processes.
+- optionally, a directory containing the final deduplicated BAM files, to be able to check the alignment on IGV.

 ## Available arguments